valancej/anchore-blogs/content/openshift/openshift_anchore.md

 **Note:** If there are no vulnerabilities returned and you have a healthy Anchore Engine service, the image may not be triggering any vulnerability matches.

 ## Conclusion

+I have now successfully installed Anchore Engine on OpenShift with Helm and analyzed my first image.
+What I recommeded as a next step is to take a deeper looking into Anchore policies, and how you can use them to govern images running through a CI tool to potentially stop vulnerable images from making their way to production environments.